-They will not be doing it alone, however.
+They will not be alone, however.
 Many of us are with them.

 "I don't care if the guy is yellow or black, or if he has stripes like a (bleep)ing zebra.
 I'm the manager of this team and I say he plays" -Leo Durocher